Rick Spencer, Dawn Indermuehle & Friends

 Music of the American Civil War

-Our nation recently commemorated the sesquicentennial of our most divisive conflict, the War Between the States.
+In 2012 our nation began commemorating the sesquicentennial of our most divisive conflict, the War Between the States.
 Songs that were popular during that conflict give us great insight into the American spirit of the time.

 Program titles include